getodk/docs/docs/collect-filling-forms.rst

 Removing answers
 -------------------

-To remove a response, :gesture:`Long Press` on the :term:`question label`.
+To remove a response, long press on the :term:`question label`.

 .. image:: /img/collect-completing-forms/long-press-to-remove.*
   :alt: To remove an answer to a question, long press the question label and follow the on-screen prompts.